menandmice/micetro_docs/index.rst

 This documentation is divided into three parts:

 1. :ref:`implementation`
-2. :ref:`manual`
+2. :ref:`user-manual`
 3. :ref:`reference`

 Use the :ref:`implementation` to familiarize yourself with Micetro's architecture and installation procedures for components on different platforms.
-The :ref:`manual` covers Micetro's functionality.
+The :ref:`user-manual` covers Micetro's functionality.
 The Implementation Guide also details the update procedures, while the User Reference contains other maintenance-related operations (such as concepts of high availability and dealing with failovers).

 .. toctree::